 The best time to go vegan is now!
 Here’s how to do it.

 Going vegan doesn’t mean depriving yourself of your favorite foods!
 There are many alternative recipes, both online and in print.
-Go to your local library and search for vegan cookbooks, or go online and check out the many vegan recipe websites.
+Go to your local library or the bookstore and search for vegan cookbooks.
+There are also plenty of vegan recipe websites.
+You can also look for new foods to try, such as vegan snacks.

 Find new restaurants